Developer Guide

 - The implementation is similar to

-added, since parsing of user input is done byApplicationStatus
+ApplicationStatusadded, since parsing of user input is done byApplicationStatus. - The

-would be more consistent, it is redundant and unintuitive since the command only takes in one input,ApplicationStatus
+PREFIX_APPPLICATION_STATUSwould be more consistent, it is redundant and unintuitive since the command only takes in one input,ApplicationStatus.

 - This is in contrast to